claytn/busboy/README.md

 }
 ```

-This file will act as your local "database" and each key in the outer map will represent a REST route you can hit.
+This file will act as your local "database" and each key in the outer map will represent a REST endpoint you can hit.
 All API operations will read from and make updates to this file directly.

 Run busboy with your database file as the input: